Quantitative light-particle limit for the Vlasov-Fokker-Planck-Navier-Stokes system: Introduction

 Despite the extensive literature on kinetic-fluid limits, quantitative results for the light-particle regime have not been available in any spatial setting.
 Existing works in this scaling \cite{CWY20, Gha26, GJV04} are qualitative in nature, relying on compactness arguments, and thus provide no convergence rates for either the kinetic or fluid components.
 Moreover, these analyses are restricted to periodic or bounded domains, and even qualitative convergence in the whole space has not been established.

 The present work addresses these limitations by developing the \emph{first quantitative stability framework} for the light-particle limit, applicable both on the torus and in the whole space.
-Our approach adapts the unified relative entropy method introduced in \cite{CJpre} to the singular light-particle scaling, yielding explicit convergence rates for the kinetic and fluid variables and, in particular, \emph{optimal weak-topology bounds in the bounded Lipschitz distance}.
+Our approach adapts the unified relative entropy method introduced in \cite{CJpre} to the singular light-particle scaling, yielding explicit convergence rates for the kinetic and fluid variables and, in particular, refined second-order estimates for the macroscopic density and fluid velocity in negative Sobolev spaces.
 This quantitative framework fills the gap left by previous qualitative studies and forms the core of the main theorem stated below.